wohugb/ethereum-docs/docs/Infrastructure/Consortium-Chain-Development.md

 * SHA256 (address `0x000....0002`)
 * RIPEMD160 (address `0x000....0002`)

-In many industry use cases, there is the goal of either integrating existing libraries for financial computation (eg. [OpenGamma](http://www.opengamma.com/)), or different forms of cryptography in order to comply with industry or national standards, or accelerating complex business logic (eg. order books) that is required to run at very high speed.
+In many industry use cases, there is the goal of either integrating existing libraries for financial computation (eg. [OpenGamma][24]), or different forms of cryptography in order to comply with industry or national standards, or accelerating complex business logic (eg. order books) that is required to run at very high speed.
 Applications that do so may wish to specify their own precompiles.
 We recommend that private-chain precompiles take addresses in the range `0x000....000400` to `0x000....0fffff` (ie. 1024 to 1048575) to avoid collisions with possible future public chain features.

-## Denial-of-service attacks and Security
+## 拒绝服务攻击和安全

 In September and October 2016 there has been a series of denial-of-service attacks against various Ethereum implementations and the Ethereum protocol.
 A large portion of them exploited a "quadratic memory consumption" vulnerability in the Go implementation, where the client inefficiently copied a potentially large amount of cached state every time a call was made, leading to either very slow processing or an outright halt due to the client running out of memory.
 Additionally, a large number of attacks arose because opcodes that read the state (eg. EXTCODECOPY, BALANCE, CALL) were incorrectly priced too low, and because a design flaw in the SUICIDE opcode presented a way to very cheaply bloat the state with a large number of empty accounts.
 These issues were resolved in a hard fork on Oct 17.

 As of the time of this writing, the main remaining denial-of-service issue is that the client makes O(log(n)) database reads in order to read a state entry, and when the state is too large to fit into memory (which is the case after the state increased greatly due to previous attacks that are no longer possible) this makes processing state-reading opcodes slow.

 There are two ways to resolve this issue.
 One is to implement a cache that allows state entries to be read in O(1) database reads (likely a single database read in an optimal implementation); this resolves the problem but still leaves a low limit for transaction processing capacity.
-A single SSD read takes [100 microseconds](http://www.thessdreview.com/featured/ssd-throughput-latency-iopsexplained/); hence a leveldb read may take 200-400 microseconds, creating a cap of ~2500 reads per second, or ~500 transactions per second.
+A single SSD read takes [100 microseconds][25]; hence a leveldb read may take 200-400 microseconds, creating a cap of ~2500 reads per second, or ~500 transactions per second.
 The requirement for an offline node to be able to synchronize decreases this further.
 Writes take up to 10x longer due to the need to update the state tree (which adds O(log(n)) overhead), but this can be done in a background process.
 Hence, storing state in an SSD makes it difficult to process more than ~100 tx/sec effectively.

 The other approach is to implement measures to ensure that the total size of the state remains small enough to fit into memory.
-In a public chain, this entails either charging "rent" for accounts (see [here](https://github.com/ethereum/EIPs/issues/87), [here](https://github.com/ethereum/EIPs/issues/35), [here](https://github.com/ethereum/EIPs/issues/88) and [here](http://vitalik.ca/files/storage_rent.html) for proposals); in a consortium chain, this simply entails having a good garbage collection strategy and if needed adding more RAM to validator nodes.
+In a public chain, this entails either charging "rent" for accounts (see [here][26], [here][27], [here][28] and [here][29] for proposals); in a consortium chain, this simply entails having a good garbage collection strategy and if needed adding more RAM to validator nodes.

-## The Merkle Tree
+## Merkle 🌲

 The Merkle tree (also sometimes called "Merkle Patricia tree", "Patricia trie", "Merkle Patricia trie" or "trie") is an important part of the Ethereum protocol and provides a large amount of value particularly in the public chain.
-The function of the tree (see [here](https://github.com/ethereum/wiki/wiki/Patricia-Tree) for details, and [here](https://blog.ethereum.org/2015/11/15/merkling-in-ethereum/) and [here](https://easythereentropy.wordpress.com/2014/06/04/understanding-the-ethereum-trie/) for more detailed explanations) is to provide a cryptographically authenticated data structure that stores the entire state (ie. account balances, contract storage, nonces, etc); every 32-byte root hash maps uniquely (assuming cryptographic security of SHA3) to a particular state which may be gigabytes in size.
+The function of the tree (see [here][30] for details, and [here][31] and [here][32] for more detailed explanations) is to provide a cryptographically authenticated data structure that stores the entire state (ie. account balances, contract storage, nonces, etc); every 32-byte root hash maps uniquely (assuming cryptographic security of SHA3) to a particular state which may be gigabytes in size.

 This allows for the following benefits: